lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Compact Representation {#comrep}

 As described in Section 4.2 of {{RFC6090}} the x-coordinate of an elliptic curve public key is a suitable representative for the entire point whenever exponentiation is used as a one-way function.
-One example is in ECDH with compact output, where only the x-coordinate of the computed value is used as the shared secret.
+One example is ECDH with compact output, where only the x-coordinate of the computed value is used as the shared secret.

-This section defines a format for compact representation based on the Elliptic-Curve-Point-to-Octet-String Conversion defined in Section 2.3.3 of [SECG].
-Usign the notation from [SECG], the output is an octet string of length ceil( (log2 q) / 8 ).
-The steps in Section 2.3.3 of [SECG] are replaced by
+This section defines a format for compact representation based on the Elliptic-Curve-Point-to-Octet-String Conversion defined in Section 2.3.3 of {{SECG}}.
+Usign the notation from {{SECG}}, the output is an octet string of length ceil( (log2 q) / 8 ).
+The steps in Section 2.3.3 of {{SECG}} are replaced by:

-  1. Convert the field element xp to an octet string X of length ceil( (log2 q) / 8 ) octets using the conversion routine specified in Section 2.3.5 of [SECG].
+  1. Convert the field element xp to an octet string X of length ceil( (log2 q) / 8 ) octets using the conversion routine specified in Section 2.3.5 of {{SECG}}.

   2. Output M = X

 The encoding of the point at infinity is not supported.
 Compact representation does not change any requirements on validation.
 If a y-coordinate is required for validation or compatibily with APIs the value ~yp SHALL be set to zero.
-For such usages the compact representation can be transformed into the SECG point compressed format by prepending it with the sing byte 0x02 (i.e. M = 0x02 || M).
+For such usages the compact representation can be transformed into the SECG point compressed format by prepending it with the single byte 0x02 (i.e. M = 0x02 \|\| M).

 # Use of CBOR, CDDL and COSE in EDHOC {#CBORandCOSE}